Chapter 1: A Date Gone Wrong

 “Do you mind if I share your table?
 All the others seem to be in use,” she said by way of introduction.

 “No, I don’t mind.
 I was just about to leave though, so you can have it for yourself if you want.”

-"Oh.
-I was hoping to have some company for my lunch," she said with disappointment in her voice.
+“Oh.
+I was hoping to have some company for my lunch,” she said with a bit of disappointment.

 “Well, if you really want company, I guess I could stay.
 I’ve already eaten, but maybe I could get another drink while you eat.”

 “Perfect!
 My name is Tara,” she said and a smile drew across her face lighting up her eyes.

 “I’m Patrick, nice to meet you,” he replied, smiling back at her.